min69u/Reforestation/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## What do you call a cow with two legs?
+Lean beef.